-In statistics, degrees of freedom (DF) is a difficult concept to explain.
-However, it is an important idea that appears in many different contexts throughout statistics including hypothesis tests, probability distributions, and regression analysis.
-Learn more about degrees of freedom in this blog post!
+In statistics, the degrees of freedom (DF) indicate the number of independent values that can vary in an analysis without breaking any constraints.
+It is an important idea that appears in many contexts throughout statistics including hypothesis tests, probability distributions, and regression analysis.
+Learn how this fundamental concept affects the power and precision of your statistical analysis!

 Definition of Degrees of Freedom